 Thirdly – Leverage Amazon Advertising Resources

 On the profit margin calculation table, advertising such as cost per sale is a key element to impact the final result.
 But please don’t think even a second to give up advertising.
 It’s because no matter how perfect and exclusive your products are, a successful business must be able to reach the target audience at the right place and the right moment.

 Here are some tips for you to optimize CPS.

 1. Amazon SEM + SEO strategy

-Amazon sponsored product ads are a must-have advertising strategy, no matter you are a brand seller or reseller because it’s one of the best approaches you could control the keywords selection and buying strategy to increase CTR, drive traffic and transactions flexibly in the Amazon store.
+Amazon sponsored product ads are a must-have advertising strategy, no matter whether you are a brand seller or reseller because it’s one of the best approaches you could control the keywords selection and buying strategy to increase CTR, and drive traffic, and transactions flexibly on the Amazon store.

 2. The Amazon sponsored brand